 For the 1,000-mg dose, withdraw 10 mL of dostarlimab from each of two vials (withdraw 20 mL total) and transfer into an IV bag containing sodium chloride 9 mg/mL (0.9%) solution for injection or glucose 50 mg/mL (5%) solution for injection.
-The final concentration of the diluted solution should be between 4 mg/mL and 10 mg/mL.
-The total volume of the infusion solution must not exceed 250 mL.
+The final concentration of the diluted solution should be between 2 mg/mL and 10 mg/mL.
 This may require withdrawing a volume of diluent from the IV bag prior to adding a volume of dostarlimab into the IV bag.

-For example, if preparing a 1,000 mg dose in a 250 mL diluent IV bag, to achieve a 4 mg/mL concentration would require withdrawing 20 mL of diluent from the 250 mL IV bag.
+For example, if preparing a 1,000 mg dose in a 500 mL diluent IV bag, to achieve a 2 mg/mL concentration would require withdrawing 20 mL of diluent from the 500 mL IV bag.
 Then, 10 mL of dostarlimab would be withdrawn from each of two vials, totaling 20 mL, and transferred into the IV bag.